HGVSnomenclature/VarNomen/_recommendations/open-issues.md

 *	c.\*N+dM  =  nucleotide dM is at position +M downstream (d) of nucleotide c.\*N, the polyA-addition site of the reference transcript, e.g. \*237+d133A>G (currently c.\*370A>G)
 	:	_**NOTE**_:	restricted to nucleotides 3' of the polyA-addition site, i.e. downstream of the gene

-<font color="#FF0000">The proposal has been REJECTED</font>
-(i) genes often have several transcription initiation sites as well as polyA-addition sites, (ii) the transcription initiation (cap-site) is often ill-defined, (iii) variants that lie outside of transcript reference sequences should be described based on a gene or chromosome reference sequence and not a reference sequence (c.) which does not contain the reference nucleotide.
+This proposal has been rejected since: (i) genes often have several transcription initiation sites as well as polyA-addition sites, (ii) the transcription initiation (cap-site) is often ill-defined, (iii) variants that lie outside of a transcript can not be described based on a coding DNA reference sequence (c.), it does not contain the reference nucleotide, and should be described based on a gene or chromosome reference sequence.
+Use NC\_000023.10:g.33229820A>G or LRG\_199t1:c.-391T>C **and not** NC\_000023.10(NM\_004006.2):c.-244-u147T>C, LRG\_199t1:c.-244-147T>C or similar descriptions.